Processing times

 If you've ever found yourself refreshing ImmiAccount at midnight, searching Reddit for any scrap of insight about visa delays, you're not alone.
 Last week on Reddit, 247 new Australian visa threads were created, and 21 of them were specifically about processing times.

 It's the single most common question we hear.
-In our experience, people are often more anxious about when they'll get their visa than whether it will be approved.
-That anxiety is completely understandable.
-The Department of Home Affairs is essentially a black box.
-There's no way to find out where your application sits in the queue.
-The processing times they publish come with wide ranges and don't account for your individual circumstances.
-We've seen enormous variation in processing times among our own customers for the same visa subclass.
-It feels random when you're inside the process.
+People are often more anxious about when their visa will land than whether it gets approved at all, and that anxiety is completely understandable.
+The Department of Home Affairs is a black box.
+You can't see where your application sits in the queue.
+The times it publishes come as wide ranges that ignore your circumstances entirely.
+We've watched two of our own customers wait wildly different amounts of time for the same subclass.
+From the inside, it feels random.

 So we decided to do something about it.

-Two applicants with identical documents can have very different visa processing times, simply because one lodged offshore.
+Two applicants with identical documents can wait very different amounts of time, purely because one applied from outside Australia.

-Working in the migration industry, we picked up some patterns: onshore applications taking longer than offshore ones and applicants from some countries having to wait longer than applicants from others.
-Aside from Ministerial Directives, the only official communication by the Department on processing times is to submit a complete and accurate application.
-We suspected that there had to be more to it and so we submitted an extensive Freedom of Information (FOI) request to the Department.
+Working in the migration industry, we noticed some patterns.
+Onshore applications took longer than offshore ones.
+Applicants from some countries waited longer than applicants from others.
+Yet aside from Ministerial Directives, the only official advice the Department gives on processing times is to submit a complete and accurate application.
+We were sure there was more to it, so we submitted a large Freedom of Information (FOI) request to the Department.
 The result: processing-time data for over 4.5 million visa applications, broken down by:

 We've analysed this dataset and made it publicly available through our Visa Time Checker, a free tool that gives you a far more accurate estimate based on your personal situation.

-The rest of this article draws on insights from this data to shed light on how the Department processes and prioritises visa applications.
+This article uses that data to show how the Department processes and prioritises visa applications.

 What actually drives Australian visa processing time?